robertbauernfeind/OpenSourceSimWheelESP32/doc/firmware/sourcesSetup_en.md

 > to a new version.
 > Otherwise, the firmware will not compile if there are new files.

 In order to run `powershell.exe` or `Powershell ISE` with administrator privileges (in Windows):

 1. Locate the proper icon with the file explorer or through a search at the windows' menu.
 2. Right-click on the icon.
 3. Choose "Run as administrator" in the popup menu.

+Linux systems do not require the administrator privilege (*root*) to run the script in this mode.

 ## Running *without* administrator privileges

 In this mode, the script will create many *copies* of the required source files at each sketch folder.
 This means that it must be run *again* if any source file is modified inside folders [src/common](../../src/common/) or [src/include](../../src/include/).

-> [!WARNING]
+> [!NOTE]
-> Try not to edit files in this case.
+> To prevent you from modifying the wrong file,
+> all copies are set to *read-only*.
-> You could be editing the wrong files, which is quite confusing.
+> Otherwise, you could be editing the wrong files,
+> which is quite confusing.